First Avenue Master Class

 A multitude of diverse artists and industry pros will offer virtual workshops, lessons and live streaming performances.
 Programs and events are tailored toward students aged 10-24 who most likely would be life-long members.
 Master Class introduced a new sub-brand that embraced digital and social trends to offer new ways to learn virtually.
 Students could utilize existing memberships, which would make it easy for parents to buy lessons, subscriptions, virtual programs, attend mini workshops or purchase passes to live streaming concerts.
 Content could be made available at multiple touch-points including on the new First Avenue Master Class YouTube channel, through the app or on the website.
 Members will be able to easily book guitar, bass and drum lessons with just a few clicks making it an easy app to navigate.

 And during the pandemic, the First Avenue venues because they were large and unoccupied by crowds, could be retro-fitted to become a place for artists to utilize the sound system, cameras and recording equipment to live stream workshops, lessons and performances with a social distancing protocol in place.
 The venue is also well suited to divide up into individual studio spaces for lessons and socially distant band practices until large crowds and school bands can safely gather again.
-The ability to continue offering the Master Classes could be a sustainable revenue option for years to come.
+The ability to continue offering the Master Classes is a sustainable revenue option for years to come.